 Where should you start?

-As with most organizing questions the answer is: It depends.
+As with most organizing projects, the answer is: It depends.

 First, ask yourself the following questions: